k3s-io/docs/docs/upgrades/automated.md

 You can create additional plans as needed to control the rollout of the upgrade across nodes.
 Once the plans are created, the controller will pick them up and begin to upgrade your cluster.

-The following two example plans will upgrade your cluster to K3s v1.24.6+k3s1:
+The following two example plans will continuously keep your your cluster upgraded to the current stable release, by targeting the stable [release channel](manual.md#release-channels):

 ```yaml
 # Server plan